ahsan-emon/scrap/README.md

 - order can be placed by admin and employee
 - all stock management is handled by this software
 - all the buying and selling data stored by this system
+- search mechanism in order list, assign list, and expense list